 When a baby with food allergies needs formula, they need a formula that won’t trigger an allergic response.
 Hypoallergenic formulas are tailor-made for infants with food allergies.
 A hypoallergenic formula provides protein from either peptides (extensively hydrolyzed protein, to be exact) or from non-allergenic amino acids.
 But extensively hydrolyzed formulas (eHF) and amino acid-based formulas (AAF) aren’t the same.
 An eHF manages symptoms for most infants with CMA (at least 90% of uncomplicated cases, closer to 60% for more severe cases), whereas AAFs are usually used after an eHF “fails” to fully improve symptoms, or for more severe cases.
 But sometimes the best first choice is an AAF.
 This leads parents to wonder: how do doctors choose which one to try first for infants with CMA?
 Will my doctor recommend an eHF or an AAF, like Neocate?

-Let us review potential indicators healthcare professionals could look to determine if hypoallergenic amino acid-based formulas (AAF) like Neocate can help manage cow milk allergy.
+Let’s review potential signs healthcare professionals could look at to determine if a hypoallergenic amino acid-based formula, like Neocate, should be used instead of an eHF to manage cow milk allergy.